-• Melissa Pierce, Title IX Coordinator, Fanning 104, 860-439-2597 or Melissa.pierce@conncoll.edu

-- Sarah Cardwell, Senior Associate Dean of Student Life and Deputy Title IX Coordinator, Crozier Williams 218, 860-439-2825 or scardwel@conncoll.edu - Eva Kovach, Associate Director of Athletics and Deputy Title IX Coordinator Athletic Center, 860-439-2557 or edkov@conncoll.edu - Cheryl Miller, Assistant Vice President for Human Resources and Professional Development and Deputy Title IX Coordinator, Human Resources, 860-439-2085 or cmiller5@conncoll.edu
+- John McKnight, Dean of Institutional Equity and Inclusion, Office of Institutional Equity and Inclusion, Fanning Hall 110, 860- 439-2035 - Ebony Manning, Associate Dean for Equity and Compliance Programs and Title IX Coordinator, Office of Institutional Equity and Inclusion, Fanning 110, 860-439-2035 or emanning@conncoll.edu - Sarah Cardwell, Senior Associate Dean of Student Life and Deputy Title IX Coordinator, Crozier Williams 218, 860-439-2825 or scardwel@conncoll.edu - Eva Kovach, Associate Director of Athletics and Deputy Title IX Coordinator Athletic Center, 860-439-2557 or edkov@conncoll.edu - Cheryl Miller, Assistant Vice President for Human Resources and Professional Development and Deputy Title IX Coordinator, Human Resources, 860-439-2085 or cmiller5@conncoll.edu procedures, those concerns should be shared with the Title IX Coordinator.

-When a person is involved in a Title IX complaint, if there is perceived bias or conflict of interest regarding a deputy Title IX Coordinator or others handling the Title IX grievance procedures, those concerns should be shared with the Title IX Coordinator.
 If there is perceived bias or conflict of interest regarding the Title IX Coordinator, those concerns should be shared with the Dean of Institutional Equity and Inclusion.
 If bias or a conflict of interest is demonstrated, substitute officials will be identified to address that complaint.

+When a person is involved in a Title IX complaint, if there is perceived bias or conflict of interest regarding a deputy Title IX Coordinator or others handling the Title IX grievance